HOSTED AT CAFÉ MAMO

 Cultivating Sustainable Sales Models and Methods for Strong MI Wine Sales

-Great wine doesn’t speak for itself—it’s brought to life through storytelling, relationships, and strategy.
+Great wine doesn’t speak for itself.
+It’s brought to life through storytelling, relationships, and strategy.
 This panel focuses on the critical role of sales, marketing, and consumer engagement in building awareness and demand for Michigan wine.

 From tasting rooms and retail to distribution and brand development, panelists will share what’s working, what’s shifting, and how to effectively connect with today’s wine drinker.
 The conversation will explore both the challenges and opportunities in positioning Michigan wine within an increasingly competitive landscape.